 - Arrive at least 15 minutes prior to the scheduled start time.
 If you arrive more than 30 minutes late, you may not be allowed to take the exam/test at the scheduled time.
 Unavoidable delays are to be discussed with the monitor.
 Your scheduled exam/test time will not be extended to make up for late arrival.

-- Check in with the monitor by presenting your YU-Card.
+- Check in with the monitor by presenting your YU-card.
+The following forms will be accepted:

 - All personal belongings are to be left in areas designated by the monitor.
 Under no circumstances are these items to be taken into the exam/test room.
 The Registrar’s Office, Student Accessibility Services and monitors are not responsible for your personal property.